Aspie96/blog/content/posts/freedom_of_expression.md

 ## Freedom of expression and the law

 Freedom of opinion and expression is a human right according to the [Universal Declaration of Human Rights](https://www.un.org/about-us/universal-declaration-of-human-rights).
-The UDHR is, however, [not legally binding](https://www.ohchr.org/en/special-procedures/sr-human-rights-defenders/declaration-human-rights-defenders) and countries [differ](https://en.wikipedia.org/wiki/Freedom_of_speech_by_country) widely by their level of freedom of expression.
+The UDHR is, however, [not legally binding](https://www.ohchr.org/en/special-procedures/sr-human-rights-defenders/declaration-human-rights-defenders) and countries [differ](https://en.wikipedia.org/wiki/Freedom_of_speech_by_country) widely in their level of freedom of expression.
 People in Western democracies enjoy freedom of speech, of the press and of assembly, but such freedoms are nowhere absolute.
 This article focuses on the United States and the European Union.

-Behaviors such as fraud, dealing in [child pornography](https://www.justice.gov/criminal-ceos/citizens-guide-us-federal-law-child-pornography), violent threats and defamation do not fall within the scope of free speech.
+Behaviours such as fraud, dealing in [child pornography](https://www.justice.gov/criminal-ceos/citizens-guide-us-federal-law-child-pornography), violent threats and defamation do not fall within the scope of free speech.

 Artistic and literary (including software) works of authorship are covered by copyright according to the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
 However, this only applies to the works themselves and [does not extend to ideas](https://www.copyright.gov/title17/92chap1.html#102).
 Limitations to exclusive rights exist in the [US](https://www.copyright.gov/title17/92chap1.html#107) and the [EU](http://data.europa.eu/eli/dir/2019/790/oj) and they help to preserve freedom of speech.

 [Digital rights management](https://www.eff.org/issues/drm) is the employment of technology to restrict the use of copyrighted digital assets.
 With some exceptions, circumventing DRM technology is illegal, although technically possible.
-Distributing technology, including software, intended to circumvent DRM is also illegal, thereby restricting freedom of [expression trough computer code](https://www.eff.org/cases/bernstein-v-us-dept-justice).
+Distributing technology, including software, intended to circumvent DRM is also illegal, thereby restricting freedom of [expression through computer code](https://www.eff.org/cases/bernstein-v-us-dept-justice).

 ### In the United States

-The [First Amendment to the United States Constitution](https://constitution.congress.gov/constitution/amendment-1/) protects freedom of religion, freedom of speech and freedom of the press and freedom of assemble from government suppression.
+The [First Amendment to the United States Constitution](https://constitution.congress.gov/constitution/amendment-1/) protects freedom of religion, freedom of speech and freedom of the press and freedom of assembly from government suppression.
 The extent of this protection is, however, not absolute.

 Hate speech is legal in the country, as it is [protected](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/05/07/no-theres-no-hate-speech-exception-to-the-first-amendment/) under the First Amendment.
 Sexual [obscenity](https://www.justice.gov/criminal-ceos/obscenity), on the other hand, is [unprotected](https://www.justice.gov/criminal-ceos/obscenity), resulting in [censorship](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1462&num=0&edition=prelim) of obscene hard-core pornography.